ecovaci/winfoom/README.md

 ### Basic Proxy Facade for NTLM, Kerberos, SOCKS and Proxy Auto Config file proxies

-If you find this application helpful, don't forget to give it a star ⭐
+To help this project please give it a star ⭐

 # Overview
 Winfoom is an HTTP(s) proxy server facade that allows applications to authenticate through the following proxies: